gitlabhq/gitlabhq/doc/install/openshift_and_gitlab/index.md

 official Docker image while getting familiar with the web interface and CLI tools that will help us achieve our goal.

+For a video demonstration on installing GitLab on Openshift, check the article [In 13 minutes from Kubernetes to a complete application development tool](https://about.gitlab.com/2016/11/14/idea-to-production/).

 ---

 ## Prerequisites